-REMARKS: This class fulfills the Constitution Test requirement.
+REMARKS: Successful completion of American Government indicates a passing of the US Constitution Exam, the Illinois Constitution Exam, and satisfies the State of Illinois Civics requirement.
 This course is offered in a blended option.

-AP U.S. GOVERNMENT AND POLITICS
+AP US GOVERNMENT AND POLITICS

-GRADE 11, 12 1 SEMESTER WEIGHTED .5 CREDIT
+GRADES 11, 12 WEIGHTED 1 SEMESTER .5 CREDIT